Sidhesh-nishad/scizers-assignment/README.md

 3. run the project use command 'npm run dev' in you terminal

-4.check the local host link in your terminal and one it
+4.check the local host link in your terminal and open it

 ------------- or you can open directly-------------